flatland-association/flatland-book/key-concepts/data_model.md

     note for TransitionMap "Topology"
     note for Line "Services in Space"
-    note for Timetable "Services in Space and Time" note for Agent "TODO: alternatively, this is the next configuration chosen by the action; configuration,next_configuration is then the edge" note for Stop "aka.
+    note for Timetable "Services in Space and Time" note for EnvAgent "TODO: alternatively, this is the next configuration chosen by the action; configuration,next_configuration is then the edge" note for Stop "aka.
 Haltepunkt"
     Journey --> Itinerary: current
     PassengerLocation "1" --> "0..1" Stop
     RailEnv --> TransitionMap
     AgentTimetable "1" --> "1" Line
     AgentTimetable "1" --> "2..."
-AgentTimetableItem
-    AgentTimetableItem "1" --> "1.."
-AgentTimetableItemAlternative
+AgentTimetableItem: timetable
     TravelWiseEnv --|> RailEnv
-    TravelWiseEnv --> "passengers use trains, ships etc." RailEnv
+    TravelWiseEnv --> "passengers use trains, ships etc." RailEnv Stop "1.." --> "1" Station
+    Stop "0,1" --> "1" Configuration
+    Line "1" --> "1.."
+LineFlexibleStop
+    LineFlexibleStop "1.." --> "1.."
+Stop

     namespace Controller {
         class Trajectory {